gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 76-flesh-out-apis-and-postman
+## Current Branch: 77-finalize-season
-Update postman collection for call all the APIs.
-In doing so tweaked some of the controllers and services to standardize using the id (e.g. game id, season id) path variable.
+Expose a season finalize endpoint that ends the season and adds the season to the list of historical seasons.

+Expose a season unfinalize endpoint reopens the season and removes it from the list of historical seasons.